 Optimizer directives are comments that tell the query optimizer how to execute a query.
 You can use optimizer directives to improve query performance.

 What optimizer directives are

-Optimizer directives are comments that provide information to the query optimizer on how to execute a query.
+Optimizer directives are specifications formatted as comments that provide information to the query optimizer about how to execute a query.

 You can use two kinds of optimizer directives: